-This is one of first dessert we served at our beloved Tanpopo.
+This is one of first desserts we served at our beloved Tanpopo.
 Sweet and creamy with a hint of sesame.
 Caramel adds a bit of bitterness which makes this flan more complex but delicious.

 Prep Time 5 minutes